 May Lindstrom Skin The Blue Cocoon ($180)

 May Lindstrom's Blue Cocoon is a favorite among the beauty editor set.
-Infused with intoxicating blue tansy, shea butter, and cocoa butter, this balm concentrate melts into a nourishing oil when warmed and can soothe "even the most delicate and troubled skin conditions," reads their website.
+Infused with intoxicating blue tansy, shea butter, and cocoa butter, this balm concentrate melts into a nourishing oil when warmed and can soothe "even the most delicate and troubled skin conditions," reads its website.

 La Mer The Body Crème ($275)